course-details-portlet

 Learning methods and activities

-The master thesis is independent project work.
-The student will have at least one supervisor from NTNU and one from an associate partner in the project, usually a company or research group.
-The student is responsible for arranging regular meetings with supervisors.
+The master's thesis is generally undertaken as an individual project but can also be completed as a group project.
+The thesis project will have at least one supervisor from NTNU and one from an associate partner in the project, usually a company or research group.
+The student, or group of students, is responsible for arranging regular meetings with supervisors.

-All formal requirements must be satisfied and all mandatory work must be approved within set deadlines, including a pre-project report at the start of the semester, for undertaking the project.
-Otherwise, supervisors and external partners have no obligations with respect to the project.
+All formal requirements must be satisfied and all compulsory work must be approved within set deadlines, including a pre-project report at the start of the semester.
+If not, supervisors and external partners may terminate their involvement with the project and no assessment will be allowed.

-More details about formal requirements and mandatory work will be provided to students before the start of the master thesis.
+More details about formal requirements and compulsory work will be provided to students before the start of the master's thesis project.
+Some possible examples of compulsory work include:

 Further on evaluation

-All formal requirements must be satisfied for the master thesis to be assessed.
-Please see the following webpage for more information: https://i.ntnu.no/masteroppgave
+All formal requirements must be satisfied, and all compulsory work approved, for the master's thesis to be assessed.
+Please see the following webpage for more information about writing the master's thesis: https://i.ntnu.no/masteroppgave

 Notes: